Rainimator0/SpaceflightSimulator1.5RealScaleUniverse-By-Rainimator/README.md

 # Real solar system by Rainimator
-(Because the author is Chinese, English may not be good)
+(Since the author is Chinese, English may not be good.
+Please forgive me)
 ![](https://sm.ms/image/cWO7XyKHLnAsBil)
 ## More information can be found [here](https://space.bilibili.com/2099051477) (In Chinese)(Not yet)
 *This Solar system is for Spaceflight Simulator1.52 only.*